ShogunPanda-archive/brauser/README.md

 # => true
 ```

-The method `on` check is the current browser in one of the specifed platform.
+The method `on` check is the current browser in one of the specified platform.
 The platform should be passed as `Symbol`.

 ```ruby
 browser.on?(:osx)